-AHA's Professional Partners are an engaged group of cardiovascular and brain health professionals who participate in discovery and dissemination of science.
+AHA's Professional Members are an engaged group of cardiovascular and brain health professionals who participate in discovery and dissemination of science.
 We have 16 different scientific councils, each unique in their own way, that support and foster health science through the lens of professionals from an array of specialties and classifications.

 The ATVB Council focuses on arteriosclerosis, thrombosis and vascular biology.
 The council advances research, addresses prevention, improves diagnosis and treatment, and works actively with other organizations.
 It shares reliable information through its annual conference, awards and lectures, and in the AHA’s journal, Arteriosclerosis, Thrombosis, and Vascular Biology.